moutonnoireu/Erugo/readme.md

 - **Effortless Deployment**: Easy to deploy on Docker with the provided docker-compose file
 - **Zero-Configuration**: Reasonable defaults out of the box, but easily customised via the web interface
 - **Human-Friendly Share Links**: Easy-to-read URLs like `you.com/shares/quiet-cloud-shrill-thunder`
+- **Maintains Folder Structure**: When uploading folders, the folder structure is maintained in the share link and subsequent downloads
+- **Reverse Share**: Users can invite guests to upload files to their account with a one-time reverse share token
-- **Secure Access Control**: Only authorized users can create shares, while anyone with a share link can download
+- **Secure Access Control**: Only authorized users can create shares, shares are publicly accessible or can be password protected
-- **Simple Data Management**: SQLite database for efficient metadata storage
-- **Flexible Configuration**: Configure maximum share size, branding, expiry, and more
+- **Control Expiration**: Shares can be configured to expire after a configurable period of time at upload time.
+Admins can set maximum expiration times for shares
+- **Flexible Configuration**: Built-in themes and branding options, custom themes can be installed via the web interface, easily white-label your Erugo, set maximum upload sizes, maximum expiration times, and more
+- **Automatic Cleanup**: Shares are automatically deleted after a configurable period of time
+- **Email Support**: Full email support for notifications, password reset, and more
-- **Easy User Management**: Invite and remove users from the web interface
+- **Easy User Management**: Invite, edit, and remove users from the web interface
 - **Interactive Setup**: User-friendly first-run configuration when the web interface is first loaded
 - **Modern Interface**: Clean, intuitive web UI
 - **Open Source**: MIT licensed and ready for white-labeling